 An EDGE-certified business must be owned and controlled by a U.S. citizen who is a resident of Ohio.
 A business may qualify for EDGE certification if either (a) its owner is both socially and economically disadvantaged, or (b) the business is located in a qualified census tract and the owner is economically disadvantaged.
 (Economic disadvantage is based primarily on the owner’s personal net worth.)
 In addition, the following criteria must be met:

 The applicant must complete a Unified Application through the Ohio Business Gateway and provide supporting documentation as required.
-(A list of the supporting documents can be found here.
+(A list of the supporting documents can be found here (including the disability verification form, if applicable (click here)).
 Please note that only complete applications, which must include all required supporting documentation, will be reviewed.)
 Applications are subject to on-site review by state compliance officers.
 Upon application approval, the company receives an EDGE-certification by email.
 Reviews take an average of 60 business days or less from the time a completed application is submitted.

 For certain applications, however, a “fast track” system reduces application time to approximately five days.
 To qualify for “fast track” processing, the applicant must (a) submit the application through one of the regional Minority Business Assistance Centers, which are operated by the Ohio Development Services Agency; and (b) have a pending contract award that requires certification or be a candidate for and in need of financing or bonding where certification is a requirement.

 In addition to the requirement for EDGE certification, any EDGE-certified business bidding on a contract awarded by any state agency must meet all applicable pre-qualification requirements.

 Certified EDGE program participants are eligible for contract assistance, financial and bonding assistance, and management and technical assistance.